Attraction of the Week: Saguaro National Park

-Visitors can enter Saguaro National Park via 2 entrances: the Tucson or Rincon Mountain District.
+Visitors can enter via 2 entrances: the Tucson or Rincon Mountain District.
 While the Rincon Mountain District is known for its’ tremendous mountain views, the Tucson District is known for its’ high concentration of cacti.
-The choice is ultimately up to you as to which scenery you prefer more, although seeing so many of these unusual cacti in one place truly is a sight like no other: one you may never experience again, therefore, the Tucson Mountain entrance would be my recommended choice if you only have time for one.
+I love both and have explored the trails and drives at both parks numerous times (one of the benefits of living somewhere so beautiful!).
+The Tucson Mountain entrance would be my recommended choice if you only have time for one as there are more cacti here so it’s the most interesting choice for first time visitors.

 Pics from the trail…notice the amazing variety of cacti!

-The other must-do trail here is the Signal Hill hike, a short trek of just 0.3 miles up to a scenic overlook.
+I also recommend another short hike, the Signal Hill hike, a short trek of just 0.3 miles up to a scenic overlook.
 Here, you will also be able to explore a number of ancient pictographs, most of which are over 800 years old.
 It’s a bit steep and involves some stair climbing, however, it should not take more than 20 minutes or so.
+I found it so interesting to explore all these ancient drawings, attempting to guess what the meaning was for each picture.

-Trails are accessed via a scenic Loop drive.
+Trails are accessed via an 8 mile paved Cactus Forest Scenic Loop drive.
 The Desert Ecology trail is a really easy quarter of a mile trail.
 This trail is paved and features numerous interpretative signs.
 This is a great place to begin your journey if you are new to the desert.
+It’s also the only trail you can walk dogs on.
 This trail and the Mica View trail (0.7 miles) are 2 of the few wheelchair friendly trails in Arizona.
-Take a look below at some great scenery at this park district.

 Wildlife sightings